Talbert W. Swan II: Political activity

-Honors/Awards/Recognitions
+Honors and recognition

 Bishop Swan has received numerous awards lauding him for his work civil rights advocacy and race relations.
 For example, he was awarded the Social Justice Award for Race Relations by Martin Luther King, Jr. Family Services.
 He is the recipient of the prestigious Civil Rights Advocacy Award by the National Action Network, a civil rights organization founded by Rev. Al Sharpton He received the NAACP James F. Hennessey Award for his work in civil rights advocacy.
 Bishop Swan is also a recipient of the Ruth B. Loving Social Justice Activist Legacy Award.

 On September 7, 2024, the city of Springfield, Swan's hometown, held a street naming ceremony in his honor, designating Alden Street, where his church, Spring of Hope Church of God in Christ, is located, as "Bishop Talbert Swan Way."
 Speakers at the event included: Springfield mayor Domenic Sarno, State Representative Bud L. Williams, City Councilor Lavar Click Bruce, and State Senator Adam Gomez.
 Swan noted that he was honored to be recognized by the city of his birth on the street that has been the headquarters of his family's activism for over four decades.

 On October 2, 2025, Bishop Swan was inducted into the Martin Luther King Jr. Board of Preachers at Morehouse College.
-The historic induction ceremony, held in Atlanta, honors distinguished clergy and lay leaders who “reflect the prophetic witness, moral courage, and unwavering commitment to justice” which the college promotes.
-Swan issued a statement that said it’s a profound honor to be inducted since Dr. King’s life and message shaped his ministry and activism.
+The historic induction ceremony, held in Atlanta, honors distinguished clergy and lay leaders who "reflect the prophetic witness, moral courage, and unwavering commitment to justice" which the college promotes.
+Swan issued a statement that said it is a profound honor to be inducted since Dr. King’s life and message shaped his ministry and activism.